mudymudy/aBPA/README.md

 Add UnifiedGenotyper option for --genotype and classify the current as --genotype bcftools.
 Improve the way bcftools is behaving.
+DONE, BUT STILL NEED TO MAKE BCFTOOLS A BIT BETTER